syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 </syncfusion:SfDataGrid.SortColumnDescription>
 {% endhighlight %}
 {% highlight c# %}
-dataGrid.SortColumnDescription.Add (new SortColumnDescription () { ColumnName = "CustomerID" });
+dataGrid.SortColumnDescriptions.Add(new SortColumnDescription() { ColumnName = "CustomerID" });
 {% endhighlight %}
 {% endtabs %}

 ## Selection

-The SfDataGrid allows selecting the one row or more rows by setting the `SfDataGrid.SelectionMode` property.
+The SfDataGrid allows selecting the one row or more rows by setting the [SfDataGrid.SelectionMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionMode) property.
 You can set the `SfDataGrid.SelectionMode` property to single, multiple, single deselect, or none.
-Information about the row or rows selected can be tracked using the `SfDataGrid.SelectedRow` and `SfDataGrid.SelectedRows` properties.
+Information about the row or rows selected can be tracked using the [SfDataGrid.SelectedRow](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRow) and [SfDataGrid.SelectedRows](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRows) properties.

-The selection operations can be handled with the help of the `SelectionChanging` and `SelectionChanged` events of the SfDataGrid.
+The selection operations can be handled with the help of the [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanging) and [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectionChanged) events of the SfDataGrid.

 ## Loading the SfDataGrid with customized height and width